 We believe in bringing overwhelming evidence and proof of a corrosion problem to the table in any litigation.
 To establish and firmly document a corrosion problem and degree of damage to a piping system so thoroughly and irrefutably that no possible defense exists.

 The same primary intent and attitude exists for disproving a corrosion problem as well.
-Given the poor quality and inaccuracy of most ultrasonic reports, some bordering on inept, this is not at all difficult.
+Given the poor quality and inaccuracy of many ultrasonic reports, some bordering on inept, a thorough and comprehensive pipe testing report covering every aspect of the issue can devistate an opponent's complaint and argument.

 While other forensic methods of proof to a corrosion problem are often also appropriate, such as metallurgical testing and internal robotic video inspection, it is a thorough ultrasonic evaluation which is almost always the first critical step necessary in order to steer additional investigation to the most appropriate and informative piping areas.